Skip to content

 My favorite Joe M. ice cream truck.
 What a beauty.

-You can get ice cream at their window, or maybe you can catch their roaming ice cream truck.
+You can get ice cream at their window or catch their roaming ice cream truck.

-And Yet Another Basking Ridge Resident To Launch the “I Scream, You Scream” Truck
+And Yet Another Basking Ridge Resident Launched the “I Scream, You Scream” Truck

 Basking Ridge resident Eric Murphy has developed Scream Truck, a soft serve van that you can electronically call to your home for contact-free delivery.
-Eric is rolling out the concept truck in Westfield starting in mid-August 2020.
+Eric is rolled out his concept truck in Westfield in mid-August 2020.

 LOVE LOCAL Ice Cream